Before you start

 On the setup screen you can choose the metric(s) you want to display.
 By default there’s only one field populated, however you can add as many fields as your dataset and the size of the widgets allow.
 Each field will represent a series of values.

-It is important to note that in order for us to be able to plot a line chart the dataset must contain dates or datetime fields.
+It is important to note that in order for us to be able to plot a line chart the dataset must contain datetime fields.

 For line charts it is also possible to set comparison styling on one of a line chart’s series.
 Great for showing period-over-period comparisons, as it keeps the emphasis on the present period while still giving a point of reference.